-So, you are planning a getaway to the San Juan Islands and you need to know when to leave Seattle to catch the Washington State Ferry in Anacortes?
+So, you are planning a getaway to the San Juan Islands and you need to know when to leave Seattle to catch the Washington State Ferry in Anacortes.
 Here is the lowdown on your car ride from Seattle to the Anacortes Ferry Terminal.
-Plus, pick up a few travel tips that will make your first leg of your San Juan Islands vacation a little easier and a lot less stressful!
-Don’t hesitate to reach out to Edenwild Boutique Inn if you still have questions after this read.
+Plus, pick up a few travel tips that will make the first leg of your San Juan Islands vacation a little easier and less stressful!
+Please consider staying at the Edenwild Boutique Inn on Lopez Island for your next Island vacation.

 Be on Time to the Anacortes Ferry

-It takes about 1.5 hours to make the trip from Seattle to the Anacortes Ferry Terminal by car.
-If you are renting a car from the SeaTac Airport to head to the Anacortes Ferry Terminal, just add another 10 minutes to your journey.
-You can make the trip from Seattle in little over an hour with no traffic, but we highly recommend you plan on allocating 2 hours of travel time just in case you do hit a major traffic.
+It takes about 1.5 hours to make the trip by car from Seattle to the Anacortes Ferry Terminal.
+If you rent a car from the SeaTac Airport to head to the Anacortes Ferry Terminal, add another 10 minutes to your journey.
+You can make the trip from Seattle in a little over an hour with no traffic, but we recommend you allocate 2 hours of travel time just in case you hit traffic.

-Also keep in mind that if you make a ferry reservation, you will need to show up at least 45-60 minutes before your ferry’s departure time.
-If you show up to the ferry terminal late, you will most likely lose your reservation to someone who is waiting in the drive-up line.
+Keep in mind that if you make a ferry reservation, you will need to show up at least 40 minutes before your ferry’s departure time.
+If you arrive at the ferry terminal late, you will most likely lose your reservation to someone waiting in the standby lane.
 If you have a ferry reservation but are too late, you will be sent to the back of the drive-up line and hope the boat does not overfill.
-In the worst case scenario, you will have to have to wait for the next ferry to get to the San Juan Islands.
+In the worst-case scenario, you will have to wait for the next ferry to get to the San Juan Islands.

 For example, if you make a ferry reservation for the 3:05 departure to Lopez Island, you will want to leave Seattle at 12:05.
-This builds in 2 hours for travel time and gets you to the ferry landing 1 hour before your departure time which is required for your reservation to be honored.
+This builds in 2 hours of travel time and gets you to the ferry landing in plenty of time before your departure for your reservation to be honored.